|First Race||Mar 16th 2008 Australian Grand Prix result|

 |Paul di Resta||58||0||0||0||0||0||3272||0||121|

-Vijay Mallya’s team will hope to emulate Red Bull and advance from a small time back of the grid team to championship winners.
-So far their progress has been gradual but they will be one of the teams to watch when the new rules and regulations come in for 2014 as they have slowly but surely clawed their way from being the slowest car to the leading team from the midfield.
+So far their progress has been gradual, but they will be one of the teams to watch when the new rules and regulations come in for 2014 and beyond.

-From there the team have become consistent point’s scorers and have put faith in young drivers.
-Scotland’s Paul di Resta is widely tipped to become a future world champion, while Nico Hulkenberg also spent a year with the team in 2012.
-Di Resta is seen as the driver to lead Force India into an era of race wins and world championships but it could be argued that the team lack the world class driver needed for this to happen.
+From there, the team have become consistent point scorers and have put faith in young drivers.
+Scotland’s Paul di Resta was widely tipped to become a future world champion, while Nico Hulkenberg has also driven for the team.

-With bigger teams such as Red Bull and Lotus looking at new drivers for next year it could be conceived that di Resta would leave the team in his hunt for a race winning car.
-Strong links with both Ferrari and Mercedes stand the team in good stead for young drivers in the future, but whether they can break out and become a leading team over the next few years only time will tell.
+Strong links with both Ferrari and Mercedes stand the team in good stead for young drivers in the future, but whether they can break out and become a leading team over the next few years, only time will tell.